When To Sow: November - January

 Germination: 7-14 days

-All garlic is super easy to plant.
+All garlic is super easy to grown.
 Merely split it into individual cloves and plant each clove upright (i.e. with the flat base down) in well-drained soil at a depth twice their height.
-Ideal spacing between cloves is around 15cm/6”.
+The ideal spacing between cloves is around 15cm/6”.

 The best time to plant garlic is between Nov-Dec, but you can get away with planting as late as February.
 Keep in mind, though, that for garlic to grow at its best, it needs a period of colder temperatures, so Nov-Dec planted garlic will generally do better than spring-planted garlic.
 The later you plant, the more likely it will just give you one large monobulb (i.e. no separate, individual cloves).
 Either way, if you planted before March your garlic should be ready to harvest by mid-July.

 To protect your cloves after planting, it’s often helpful to mulch.
 Fallen leaves or weed-free straw is ideal.
 Also, the more manure and/or organic waste you conditioned your beds with, the larger and happier the bulbs will be.

 Note: Garlic can be planted as a perennial as well as an annual if you’re wanting it for greens.
 It will re-sprout annually.
 It’s also excellent for intercropping.

 Garlic needs very little aftercare once planted.
 If you planted in soils rich with compost and/or well-rotted manure, your garlic should need very little feeding (if any).
 If your soil is not particularly fertile, side dress with compost February through April.
 Our wet climate generally provides more than enough water for garlic crops, so no extra watering tends to be necessary unless there’s a drought.
 (If there is a drought, however, don’t let your garlic dry out—irrigate accordingly.)